amckennafoster/nbidata/docs/specs/specs.md

 #### Geographic Location

 - cape cod
+- global
 - martha's vinyard
+- massachusetts
 - muskeget
 - nantucket
+- national
+- new england coast
+- the cape and islands
 - tuckernuck

 #### Specific Locations

 This is a very long list and is available <a href="{{site.baseurl}}/specs/specificLocation">here</a>.

+#### Methods

 #### Related Identifier Relationships